 Sleeping on a silk pillowcase makes your hair more management as well as lifting up the health and appearance of your skin.
 While silk will not directly make your hair grow, it does have significant benefits to the existing hair strands.
 We should really start calling “silk pillowcase for hair growth” as “silk pillowcase against hair breakage”.
 What improves hair growth is ultimately the right nutrition, exercise and better blood flow in scalp.
 However silk pillowcase still remains a go-to tool for hair care.
 To further understand the impact of silk on your strands we looked into mechanics of sleeping on silk and provided an overview of the production process and an analysis of other alternatives to silk pillowcases for beauty.

 Mechanics of sleeping on silk

-Because of its smooth texture, your hair and skin glides on its surface rather being caught by the harsh fibres – as it tends to happen when sleeping on more commonly spread, cotton pillowcases.
-Usually, during sleep, especially if not using protective hair styles, hair strands rub against one another leading to hair cuticles stand up leading to dull, frizzy hair.
-In addition, cotton is a highly absorbent material – it wicks away the natural moisture present in your hair and skin – making your hair strands further more prone to breakage and wicking away natural moisture from your skin.
+Your hair and skin glides on silk’s smooth surface instead being caught by the harsh fibres.
+The latter tends to happen when sleeping on more widely used, cotton pillowcases.
+Usually, during sleep, if not wearing a protective hair style, hair strands rub against one another leading to hair cuticles stand up thus leading to dull and frizzy hair.
+In addition, cotton is a highly absorbent material which wicks away the natural moisture present in your hair and skin.
+This reduction in moisture makes your hair strands more prone to breakage as well as wicking away natural moisture from your skin, too.

 Silk: a tale of silkworm’s life